Heaty566/TNGaming-web-fullstack/README.md

 # Usage

-Replacing your database in config db.json then Npm install to install all the dependencies, and npm run start to run app
+Replacing your database in config db.json then Npm install to install all the dependencies, and npm run start to run app.

 # Issue

-I stopped this project on April 26, because I got tired when working with everything (Frontend, Backend, Design) that maked this project grown very slow.
-I think it will be better for me to move on learning something new.
-Thank you so much, I'm always welcome your contribute to this project.
+I stopped this project on April 26, because I got tired when working with everything (Frontend, Backend, Design) that made this project grown very slow.
+I think it will be better for me to move on to learning something new.
+Thank you so much, I'm always welcome your contribution to this project.